Jhotika/notification-framework/README.md

 - Interfaces for managing notifications and user-notification features.
 - Singleton pattern to ensure a single instance with consistent configuration.
-- Supports multiple database configurations, including MongoDB, Mongo collections, and in-memory databases (more options to come).
+- Supports multiple database configurations, including Mongo collections, and in-memory databases (more options to come).
 - Provides access to `NotificationService` and `UserNotificationMetadataService` for managing notifications and metadata.

 ## Installation